This website uses cookies to help improve your user experience

 These debates represent not just a technical challenge, but strategic crossroads.
 The broadcast industry has to decide: is it better to prioritize consistency and familiarity, or to embrace diversity and experimentation?
 The outcome of this choice will shape how audiences experience TV in the next era — and whether broadcasters can truly thrive in an app-first world.

 While the conversation is underway, the initial priority is to mandate the transition to ATSC 3.0.
-Sinclair Broadcast Group has taken a leading role in driving the legal adoption of the standard, also actively demonstrating to the industry what the future of broadcasting could look like with ATSC 3.0.
+Broadcasters have taken a leading role in driving the legal adoption of the standard, also actively demonstrating to the industry what the future of broadcasting could look like with ATSC 3.0

-While many in the industry still view ATSC 3.0’s interactive capabilities as limited or underdeveloped, we set out to challenge this perception.
+While many in the industry are looking to enhance Run3TV’s basic app with additional features, we set out to challenge this perception.
 In collaboration with our R&D team — led by Delivery Partnerships and Sales Engineering Manager Oleg Stepanyuk — we’ve worked to push the boundaries of what NextGen TV can deliver.
 Our goal: to adapt the rich, on-demand, and personalized experiences of OTT streaming into the ATSC 3.0 environment.

 For decades, linear television has offered viewers a passive, one-way experience.
 Content is broadcast on a fixed schedule, and engagement is limited to what is presented on screen.
 Viewer interaction is essentially non-existent, and personalization is out of reach.